Purchase and Download

 How do I install the live wallpaper?

-In Android 2.1: press Menu from your home screen, select Wallpaper, then Live Wallpaper, and either TerraTime Globe or Map.
+Long-press in an empty area on your home screen, select Wallpaper, then Live Wallpaper, and either TerraTime Globe or Map.
 Change settings if you wish, then touch Set Wallpaper.

 Will a solar eclipse show on the globe or map?